-He was the resident composer/arranger and assistant choirmaster of the Philippine Madrigal Singers.
-He performed with the World Youth Choir and the Berlin Monteverdichor.
+He was a singer, resident composer/arranger, and assistant choirmaster of the Philippine Madrigal Singers.
+In addition, he performed with the Berlin Spandauer Kantorei, the World Youth Choir, and sang countertenor with the Berlin Monteverdichor.
 In addition, he was the principal conductor of the San Miguel Master Chorale.
-For the past years, he has been the resident conductor of the International Bamboo Organ Festival, where he performed and recorded significant selections of Latin-American baroque music.
-With his active involvement in the choralization of Philippine and other Asian indigenous music, he premiered a significant volume of new Asian choral works.
+For years, he has been the resident conductor of the International Bamboo Organ Festival, where he performed and recorded significant selections of Latin-American baroque music.
+With his active involvement in the choralization of Philippine and other Asian indigenous music, he premiered a substantial volume of new Asian choral works.
 In addition, he was often invited to give lectures on non-Western vocal aesthetics.

-Eudenice taught composition and choral conducting in several institutions such as the University of the Philippines College of Music, the Asian Institute for Liturgy and Music, and St. Paul University College of Music and the Performing Arts.
-Currently, he teaches at the Singapore Bible College School of Church Music and directs the SBC Chorale.
+He taught composition and choral conducting in institutions such as the University of the Philippines College of Music, the Asian Institute for Liturgy and Music, and St. Paul University College of Music and the Performing Arts.
+In addition, he teaches at the Singapore Bible College School of Church Music and directs the SBC Chorale.
 Eudenice is often invited to adjudicate in international composition competitions and give masterclasses in choral conducting.